Spencer Ponsonby-Fane

-Sir Spencer Cecil Brabazon Ponsonby-Fane, GCB, ISO (né Ponsonby; 14 March 1824 – 1 December 1915) was an English cricketer and civil servant.
+Sir Spencer Cecil Brabazon Ponsonby-Fane, GCB, ISO (né Ponsonby; 14 March 1824 – 1 December 1915) was an English diplomat, civil servant, courtier, and cricketer.

+Life and career

 He was born in 1824 in Mayfair, the sixth son of John Ponsonby, 4th Earl of Bessborough.
+Ponsonby joined the Foreign Office in 1840, aged 16.
+He was Private Secretary to three Foreign Secretaries: Lord Palmerston 1846–1851, Lord Granville 1851–1852, and Lord Clarendon 1853–1857.
+In 1856 he brought from Paris the definitive copy of the peace treaty for the Crimean War.

+Later he was Comptroller of the Lord Chamberlain's Office from 1857 to 1901, Gentleman Usher to the Sword of State 1901 to 1915 and Bath King of Arms from 1904 to 1915.

 Cricket

 Ponsonby played for both Middlesex and Surrey, and later administered Somerset and Harrow Cricket Club.
 He was a nephew of the Rev. Lord Frederick Beauclerk and had played with William Ward.
-He took part in the first Canterbury Cricket Week, and was one of the three founders of I Zingari in 1845.
+As a 15 year old boy, he played for the Marylebone Cricket Club in 1839.
+He later took part in the first Canterbury Cricket Week, and was one of the three founders of I Zingari in 1845.
 He was Treasurer of MCC from 1879 until his death in 1915, by which time he had been a member of the club for 75 years.
-He several times declined the offer of becoming President.
+He several times declined the offer of becoming president.
 While Treasurer, he began the MCC Collection, subsequently known as the Lord's Museum and Library.

-Government service

-Ponsonby joined the Foreign Office in 1840.
-He was Private Secretary to three Foreign Secretaries: Lord Palmerston 1846–1851, Lord Granville 1851–1852, and Lord Clarendon 1853–1857.
-In 1856 he brought from Paris the definitive copy of the peace treaty for the Crimean War.